 If you have a retirement account that is managed by a different institution, you can move control of the funds to Merrill Edge.
 In many cases you can even earn a cash reward when doing so!
 Merrill’s usual bonus is $250 for $100K invested or $600 for $200K invested.
 Sometimes they run promotions that are even better.
 You can find more information here.

-Here’s a selection of just a few of the perks of the Business Advantage Relationship Rewards program.
+Here’s a selection of just a few of the perks of the Preferred Rewards for Business program.
 The important thing to remember is that you need $100K in combined business balances to get a 75% rewards bonus on your Bank of America business credit cards.

 Shortcut to business Platinum Honors status

 Unfortunately, I don’t know of any tricks to make this easy.
-For those with small businesses I think it’s necessary to open a business checking or savings account with Bank of America and add $100K in funds in order to reach top status.
-The good news is that once you reach that status level, you can withdraw funds and your status won’t drop for 12 months (at least, that’s how I think it works — I have yet to test this theory).
+For those with small businesses the easiest option is to open a business checking or savings account with Bank of America and add $100K in funds in order to reach top status.
+The good news is that once you reach that status level, you can withdraw funds and your status won’t drop for 12 months.
+It’s also possible to open a Merrill Edge small business account and fund that with $100,000.
+The advantage to that approach is that you can then invest the money so that it will earn a good rate of return.

-If you do open a business checking account, search for promotions first.
+If you open a Bank of America business checking account, search for promotions first.
 One that recently expired (but the landing page is still live at the time of this writing) is for up to $500.

 Consumer & Business programs are separate